glouppe/talk-kit/talk.md

 ---

-class: middle

-Faithfulness diagnostics require the ability to repeatedly compute $\hat{p}(\theta|x)$, which is immediate for amortized approaches but .bold[computationally very heavy for sequential inference algorithms].

----

-class: middle
+class: middle, center

-What if the diagnostic fails?
+What if diagnostics fail?

 ???